 On Thursday, June 17th, 2021, United States President Joe Biden signed into law the Juneteenth National Independence Day Act making Juneteenth a federal holiday in the United States.

 Picture: Wikimedia Commons: Traditional African dance and music performed for Juneteenth, 2019 (Courtesy):

 Juneteenth is a time to gather as a family, reflect on the past and look to the future.

 Events, celebrations, prayer services and educational history lessons and readings are planned in major cities across the United States on Saturday to commemorating Juneteenth.

 *** Learn more about Juneteenth at the following websites: ***

 – National Museum of African American History and Culture:

-ZachNews wish everybody a joyful, peaceful and safe Juneteenth National Independence Day.
+ZachNews wish everybody a joyful, peaceful, safe and healthy Juneteenth National Independence Day.